AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

    * Most striated muscles are parallel, where all of the cells that exert force work in the same direction.
 This leads to the largest change in length.
    * Some muscles are pennate, or feather shaped.
 These muscles can generate more force, but change length less and are slower. ![pennate muscle](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Pennation_angle_of_fibers_in_pennate_muscle.png/330px-Pennation_angle_of_fibers_in_pennate_muscle.png "Pennate muscle")
+   * Hydrostats, unlike other skeletal muscles, move themselves instead of bones.
+Think of your tongue, or an elephant's trunk, which can grasp objects, push food around, and change shape to create different sounds during talking.

+   When people study muscles, some of the key measurements are muscle length, fiber length, pennation angle, and cross-sectional area (thickness).
+These measurements can be used to calculate how much force a muscle can generate and how quickly the joint can move.

 * Cardiac muscle